 Give this medication exactly as directed by your veterinarian.
-If you do not understand the directions ask the pharmacist or veterinarian to explain them to you.
+If you do not understand the directions ask your pharmacist or veterinarian to explain them to you.
 Tumil-K should be given with food.
-Tumil-K should be given with lots of water.
-Store Tumil-K at room temperature away from moisture and heat.
+Make sure plenty of fresh, clean drinking water is always available to your pet when giving Tumil-K. Store Tumil-K at room temperature away from moisture and heat.
 Keep this medication away from children and pets.

 The dose of Tumil-K may be adjusted by your veterinarian based on the pet's response to treatment.